lateinit-apps/guitar-app/docs/technical-specifications.md

 - Flask + SQLAlchemy for backend
 - Pure JS/CSS/HTML for frontend
 - AWS for hosting
+- Automate PR & commit builds
+- Unit testing
+- Code coverage

 ## The things that we are going to implement (or not)

+- React for frontend
 - CI/CD
-- Automate PR & commit builds
 - Docker
 - Terraform
 - Corporative mail service